Charles-Antoine Campion

-Charles-Antoine Campion, italianized as Carlo Antonio Campioni (16 November 1720 – 12 April 1788) was a French-Italian composer who was born in Lorraine, France.
+Charles-Antoine Campion, italianized as Carlo Antonio Campioni (16 November 1720 – 12 April 1788), was a French-Italian composer who was born in the Duchy of Lorraine.
 He was a prolific composer and represented a link between Baroque compositional methods and those of the Classical style.

 Life

 Early years and employment in Livorno

 Campion was born in Lunéville (Meurthe-et-Moselle) in Lorraine to Jacques and Charlotte Bruget.
 Not much is known about his early musical education in Lorraine, but he may have been a student of Henri Desmarets.
 Given that his father was serving in the Lorraine court, his family was transferred to Florence, Italy at the same time as the rise to the throne of the Tuscan Granduca (Grand Duke) Francis of Lorraine in 1737.
 During this period of time, he presumably came into contact with Giuseppe Tartini, who was Campion's teacher.

 From 1752 to 1762, Campion was Chapel Master of the Cathedral in Livorno.
 He was fortunate to be friends with some aristocrats, and succeeded in having his opera (Venere placata, libretto by Marco Coltellini) performed for the celebration in Livorno (at the Avvalorati Academy) of the royal wedding of Joseph II and Princess Isabella of Parma in 1760.
 On 14 February 1763, the Grand Duke, with no regard to the normal selection procedures, nominated Campion Master of the Court Chapel, which combined that of the Cathedral and the Baptistry.
 It is possible that father Giovanni Battista Martini advised the Grand Duke to nominate Campion; it is known that Campion had been in contact with Martini previously (letters between the two men, who shared a passion for old music, are conserved at the International Museum and Music Library in Bologna).